 Okay, there aren’t any kids in our house, but we liked the Amy’s Baked Ziti so much, why not try it in a meal?

 I opened the package to find wee little serving sizes of the Baked Ziti, Foccacia, Broccoli with Marinara, and Apple Crisp.
 Per standard, I opted for the much faster microwave instructions.
 After nuking for 1.5 minutes, I pulled the foccacia bread out, and returned it to the microwave for an additional 1.5 minutes.
-Now, I am not sure if Amy realizes it, but that little piece of foccacia will likely never make it into the mouths of many little ones.
-I challenge all of the moms out there not to eat this little morsel of bread sitting quietly on the plate as it awaits the remainder of the meal.
-Kids, keep an eye on the bread!

 The broccoli really made me giggle.
 This is where the “Kids” portion of the meal really hits home.
 The tiniest little “broclettes” I have ever seen were clustered together with a dollop of marinara atop.
 I think this was a good move to get kids to eat these less intrusive looking greens, but it was quite funny nonetheless.
 They cooked well, neither too crisp, nor too mushy.